grommasdietz/kirby-locale/README.md

 ];
 ```

 Values may be simple strings (`'fr'`) or associative arrays containing `code` and `name` keys.
-Closures are supported and evaluated at runtime.
+You can also supply a closure for the Kirby option if the list should be computed dynamically.
 The same dataset powers both the Writer mark and the title dialogs, so you only need to maintain it once.

 ## Development